Well, actually, Mr. I might even go one through six.

 So the Conservative Party is not a third party.

-They join the Republican Party when the candidates good.
+They join the Republican Party when the candidate's good.

 They oppose when not.

-Now, James Buckley was a senator from New York, and he was uh the brother of William F. Buckley Jr.
+Now, James Buckley was a senator from New York, and he was the brother of William F. Buckley Jr.

-He opposed Charles Goodell in 1970.
+He opposed Charles Goodell in 1970, Roger Goodell's father.

-Roger Goodell's father, Charles Goodell was a Didi Skazafaza type of Republican.
+Charles Goodell was a Didi Scazafaza type of Republican, a Republican in name only.

 And of course, Buckley won.